Guide to online fundraising

 Shopping affiliates

 Shopping affiliate schemes are a great way to raise money from online purchases at no extra cost to you or the shopper.
 Every time a supporter makes an online purchase through the fundraising website with which you’ve registered, your PTA earns commission – typically 3-4%.
-Sites such as Give as you Live and The Giving Machine TheGivingMachine offer downloadable browser add-ons and dedicated apps, which remind users to activate their donations when shopping.
+Sites such as Give as you Live and TheGivingMachine offer downloadable browser add-ons and dedicated apps, which remind users to activate their donations when shopping.
 Ask the school if they can use your chosen platform when shopping too.

 Individual businesses also offer affiliate programmes.
 Label companies such as Stamptastic and Stikins pay around 15-30% commission on any sales you generate.
 Check if any organisations that are popular with your parent community provide an affiliate service and register your PTA in order to start reaping rewards.